DN-debug/peux-os-sitebuild/src/pages/index.md

           options in its settings.
   - content: >
       ***Peux OS*** comes with four different desktop flavors: XFCE, LXQt, Gnome, and KDE.
 XFCE is the flagship.
-Out of these three versions, LXQt and XFCE are both highly configured.
+Out of these four versions: KDE, LXQt, and XFCE are the highly configured ones.
 Gnome is included because of its minimalism and stability.

       KDE is the recent addition to the list.
-I decided to keep it after receiving a fairly huge number of community requests.
+I've decided to keep it after receiving a fairly huge number of community requests.
+A small note for the KDE version: if your screen gets locked during live-session then use 'root' to unlock it.

       Please note that if you are using UnetBootin/Etcher, then the boot-process is likely going to fail.
-To make a bootable USB, use Rufus-dd mode / dd - CLI mode / Multiwriter.
+To make a bootable USB, use Rufus-dd mode / dd - CLI mode / Multiwriter / Mintstick.

       ***